jobu9395/titanic-flask/README.md

 * First, execute the full notebook in `model/model,ipynb`.
 This trains the random forest classifier model that will generate predictions on if a passenger survived.
 Make sure your kernel is pointing to the right conda env.

-* V1 of this model uses numeric predictions only, and notably drops rows with any missing data, instead of imputing values.
-There is tradeoffs to either approach, but the main purpose of this app is to show how to serve an ML app on Flask -- it's not focused on raw model performance.

 * Once the model is trained, a the following model file will be generated: `model/model.pkl`.
 This file will be referenced in our Flask app for inference.

 * To test the app, execute the following: